Building community by sharing our spiritual journey

 Check out our Resident Artist’s latest works

-Our Sanctuary Gallery will display recent work by our resident artist Kyle Brunel into early 2016.
+Our Sanctuary Gallery displays recent work by our resident artist Kyle Brunel.
 Please view her work when the building is open or by appointment.
 Latest paintings by Artist in Residence Kyle Brunel will be hung between the stained glass windows and the choir loft will be open with current works in progress.
 This body of work on display is a continuation of the Urban Organic series that began more than 15 years ago and continues to evolve as abstract studies for organizing water, form, material, light and greenspace.
 These paintings are primarily an exploration, meant to open the mind to new ways of seeing the built environment.

 Our online calendar offers details of all St. Cyprian’s activities.
 You can sign up for our weekly e-newsletter here.
 For more information, or to meet with our priest Fr.
 Tom Jackson, please call him at 415.567.1855 or send him an email.
 Information on some of our neighborhood’s leading organizations is found here.